The Monuments of U.S. Criterium Racing

 Katia Martinez, CWA Racing

-Sam Schneider, L39ion
+Sam Schneider, Legion of LA

 Daniely Garcia, CWA Racing